 1. Not Your Sidekick by C.B.
 Lee

-It follows Jessica Tran, a bisexual high school student who is resigned to a life without superpowers and decides to start an internship to improve her college applications.
+We follow high school student, Jessica Tran.
+She is resigned to a life without superpowers and decides to start an internship to improve her college applications.
 However, she quickly discovers it’s for a supervillain with her crush Abby.

 2. The LumberJanes by Shannon Watters, Grace Ellis, Brooklyn A. Allen and Noelle Stevenson